arnosolo/blog/docs/resume.md

 ---
 title: Arno
 lang: en-US
-description: Arno Solo, web development, vue, typescript, firebase, 3d printer, cpp, arduino, China, remote
+description: Hello, I'm Arno from China.
+I was graduated from Ningbo University of Technology.
+And I know how to develop a website with vue / typescript / firebase.
 ---

 # {{ $frontmatter.title }}

-Hello, I'm Arno from China.
-I was graduated from Ningbo University of Technology.
-And I know how to develop a **website** with *Vue*  / *Typescript* / *Firebase*.
+{{ $frontmatter.description }}

 ### AiPassportPhoto